RemainIndoors1/StyleTTS2_Windows_Docs/README.md

 - Open the folder where your wav files are located.
 - Add a new folder named "converted" in that folder.
 - Click in the address bar at the top of your wavs folder, and type `cmd` then press enter to open a command prompt at that location.
-- now enter the below command in the command prompt to mass convert all of your files to 24kHz and mono:
+- Now enter the below command in the command prompt to mass convert all of your files to 24kHz and mono:
 ```
 for %f in (*.wav) do ffmpeg -i "%f" -ac 1 -ar 24000 -sample_fmt s16 "converted\%~nf.wav"
 ```